-Students' overall average on assessments must be at least 70% (Level 2).
-The average of 70% must be maintained in at least three marking periods in all core subjects.

-Additionally, students must not be more than one level below the Independent Reading Level Benchmark for the end of the school year for each grade.
+Scholars' overall average on assessments must be at least 70% (Level 2), maintained in at least three marking periods in all core subjects.
+Additionally, scholars must not be more than one level below the Independent Reading Level Benchmark at the end of the school year for their grade level.
 The IRL Benchmark for each grade is as follows: